-The Department of Educational Psychology is deeply committed to increasing the diversity of our undergraduate and graduate programs, of our teaching and learning, of our research and clinical practice, and of our outreach and service across fields of educational psychology.
-Our goal is to be viewed as a welcoming and affirming place where all students feel supported to attain and exceed their expectations.
-Our department strives to be a place where respectful exchanges of ideas allow us to embrace the power of diversity of perspectives and backgrounds to enrich us all.
+The Department of Educational Psychology is deeply committed to increasing diversity, equity, and inclusion in our undergraduate and graduate programs, in our teaching and learning, in our research and clinical practice, and in our outreach and service across fields of educational psychology.
+Our goal is to be a welcoming and affirming place where all faculty, staff, and students— Asian, Asian-American and Pacific Islander, Black, Indigenous, people of color, LGBTQI*A, international scholars, those with disabilities, Deaf people, those with intersecting identities, and other members of diverse groups—feel supported to attain and exceed their expectations.
+Our department strives for social justice and to be a place where respectful exchanges of ideas allow us to embrace the power of diversity of perspectives and backgrounds to enrich us all.

 We are uniquely positioned as an applied social science program within the College of Education and Human Development to address issues that underlie education and human development across the lifespan.
-Specifically, many of our researchers are working to find ways to close achievement gaps or educational outcomes and disparities by improving how we identify and serve students who need additional supports in order to succeed in schools.
-Learn more about our research on achievement gaps.
+Specifically, many of our researchers are working to find ways to close opportunity gaps—like educational, career, developmental, social, and mental health outcomes and disparities—by improving how we identify and serve students who need additional support in order to succeed in schools.
+Learn more about our research on opportunity gaps.

-The goal of the Tri-Psych Graduate Student Diversity Fund is to build community and facilitate cross-departmental collaborations among tri-psych graduate students of color and/or student groups otherwise underrepresented in postsecondary education.
-We seek innovative proposals that provide opportunities to encourage and support your fellow students, gain insights from your shared and differing experiences, and build stronger relationships across departments.
-View more information and application instructions.
+The goal of the Tri-Psych Graduate Student Diversity Fund is to build community and facilitate cross-departmental collaborations among Tri-Psych graduate students of color and/or student groups otherwise underrepresented in postsecondary education.
+We seek innovative proposals that provide opportunities to encourage and support students, gain insights from their shared and differing experiences, and build stronger relationships across departments.

 The Interdisciplinary Center for the Study of Global Change (ICGC) offers fellowships that provide financial support for graduate students at the University of Minnesota-Twin Cities.
 Nominees should have backgrounds and interests that identify them as outstanding students who are clearly committed to the interdisciplinary study of the global south in the context of global change.
 We encourage nomination of exceptionally capable students, especially from the global south and groups traditionally underrepresented in graduate education.

-The Twin Cities of Minneapolis and St. Paul are located within a major metropolitan area with something for everyone.
-Minnesota’s famed quality of life is a major draw for students and professionals.
+The Twin Cities of Minneapolis and St. Paul are located within a major metropolitan area.
 The cities are home to a nationally recognized arts, music and theater community, and to several professional sports teams.
-The many distinctive neighborhoods, cultures and faith communities offer rich places for residents to discover a plethora of celebrations, ethnic dining and diverse entertainment options.
+The many distinctive neighborhoods, cultures and faith communities offer rich places for residents to discover a plethora of celebrations, multicultural dining and diverse entertainment options.